7 Essential Things to do in Strasbourg, France by JetSettingFools.com

 Ice Cream Cone, Jeff de Bruges, Strasbourg, France

-There is no doubt that one of the great things to do in Strasbourg is to get a taste of the local cuisine and sip the regional Alsace wine.
-There are many choices, so we are highlighting just a few must-try dishes and must-taste drinks.
+There is no doubt that one of the great things to do in Strasbourg is to get a taste of the local cuisine.
+There are many choices, so we are highlighting just a few must-try dishes and must-taste beverages.

 What To Eat in Strasbourg